Alex7365/Landing-Page-Project/README.md

 # Landing-Page-Project
 A sample landing page template for a fictional website.

-# Topic:
+# Topic: Wedding
 ## Website Title: Document
 ### Write your tagline here
 ## Widgets?
-If you plan to have a button or input, what will it say (Learn More, Join Us,Reserve a Spot, etc.)
+A button to register